almereyda/awesome-starred/README.md

 ## Kotlin

+- [OpenArchive/Save-app-android](https://github.com/OpenArchive/Save-app-android) - This is the Save app for Android
 - [traccar/traccar-sms-gateway](https://github.com/traccar/traccar-sms-gateway) - Traccar SMS Gateway for Android
 - [jitsi/jitsi-videobridge](https://github.com/jitsi/jitsi-videobridge) - Jitsi Videobridge is a WebRTC compatible video router or SFU that lets build highly scalable video conferencing infrastructure (i.e., up to hundreds of conferences per server).
 - [florisboard/florisboard](https://github.com/florisboard/florisboard) - An open-source keyboard for Android which respects your privacy.
 Currently in early-beta.